 He turned his $1000 investment into $1500 in a year’s time.
 If my investments did that, my time to retirement would be a lot shorter.

 The point is, he thinks that this monthly $80 in cryptocurrencies will be able to retire him at 35.
 While I love his determination, I also think there should be a realistic plan on the table for how you’re going to accomplish retirement.

 If he’s putting money aside for a year and has saved $1500 until now – it’s not really moving the needle.
 I didn’t ask if he had any specific retirement number, but $1500 isn’t going to be enough for anyone.

 We want dollars.
 Thousands and thousands of them.
 Preferably even more.

-How are we doing to do that?
-We’re going to save a big percentage of our income, in order to get a lot of money in our savings and investment account.
-Dollar dollar bills y’all!
+How are we going to do that?
+We’re going to save a big percentage of our income from getting a lot of money in our savings and investment account.

 Big Returns Are Sexy

-While big returns are sexy, it’s important to first build up your investment portfolio.
-Once you’ve built up your investment portfolio, your rate of return will actually start having some impact.
+While big returns are sexy, it’s important first to build up your investment portfolio.
+Once you’ve built up your investment portfolio, your rate of return will start having some impact.

 Compounding Without Anything To Compound

 Compounding interest is awesome.
-It means that your returns are also generating returns.
-When you’re for example having $10 that doubles every day for two weeks, you get the following results:
+It means that your returns are also generating.
+When you’re, for example, having $10 that doubles every day for two weeks, you get the following results: